 Over half the people who took part in our survey after the election said they saw campaign materials from parties and candidates, around a third said they got information from the televised leader debates or online sources.

 - 55% of people who took part in our research after the election said that they got information from leaflets/flyers

 - 32% from a party leader debate on television

 - 24% from social media posts and adverts by campaigners

 Q. That’s all very well, but what about all these complaints from people?

-Complaints shouldn’t be ignored.
-They do though need to be judged carefully – just as the occasional complaint when canvassing from someone who doesn’t like being called on doesn’t mean that we’re doing too much door knocking.
+Complaints shouldn’t be ignored (and if lots of people are complaining about too many leaflets that may mean that the leaflets and the message aren’t interesting enough to them).
+They do though need to be judged carefully and the occasional complaint isn’t a cause for doing less – just as the occasional complaint when canvassing from someone who doesn’t like being called on doesn’t mean that we’re doing too much door knocking.

 Q. But surely sometimes those complaints have a point?

 Aside from politeness, another good reason not to dismiss such complaints out of hand is that ‘you’re doing too many’ often subtly means something different.

 Complaints about quantity often mask problems with quality – people think there are too many leaflets because they find them boring, irrelevant or both.
 When people are interested in something, they are willing to read huge amounts about it.
 But they need to find it interesting.